-- 1. The living wage will be set annually by staff based on the methodology developed by the Living Wage for Families Campaign (www.livingwageforfamilies.ca). - 2.
+- 1. The living wage will be set annually by staff based on the methodology developed by the Living Wage for Families Campaign (www.livingwageforfamilies.ca) - 2.
 This policy will encompass all district employees, service providers and sub-contractor employees with the following exclusions: - a.
 Students seeking work experience credits for educational purposes; - b.
 Volunteers; and, - c.
 Employees of organizations (for profit or not-for-profit) that lease space/property from the district. - 3.
 The district, as a living wage employer, will ensure all staff are paid no less than the living wage as established in the year of ratifying of any of the district's collective agreements with its unions.
 The district will not open up any existing collective agreement during its existence to adjust hourly rates in the event those hourly rates dip below the living wage for that year.
 For example, if in year 2 of a 3-year agreement an employee's hourly rate falls below the living wage hourly rate for that present year, no alteration to the collective agreement will be considered. - 4.
 The District has established the following criteria to determine a service provider's or subcontractor's eligibility under the Living Wage Policy. - a.
 An employee of a service provider or of its sub-contractor must perform services physically on district premises. - b.
-Work must last longer than one four continuous hours per occasion. - 5.
+Work must last longer than one four continuous hours per occasion. exceed 120 hours of labour per year, or 0.5% of the school district purchasing budget, as per Living Wage policy. - 5.
 The district requires all service providers and sub-contractors, whose services fall within the parameters established within this policy, to be compliant for the duration of their contract with the district. - 6.
 The district will incorporate into all of its competitive bid documents (invitations to tender, requests for proposal, quotes, etc.) a sample declaration to be signed as part of the service provider's contract with the district. - 7.
 The district will enforce the policy by performing audits of its service providers and subcontractors when notification of non-compliance is received by the district.
 Noncompliance may result in the cancellation of the contract at the discretion of the district.